Conduct Policy and General Discipline Policy

 Student Conduct

 Because we are people created in the image of God (Genesis 1:27) and brothers and sisters in Christ (James 2:1), we are called to respect each other (1 Peter 2:17, Philippians 2:3, Romans 12:10).
-This respect should extend not only from student to adult, but also student to student.
+This respect should extend not only from student to adult, adult to student, but also from student to student.

-• Disrespect, whether verbal, written, physical, or in the form of destroying or taking another’s property will not be tolerated and will result in reprimand, parental contact, and possible suspension or expulsion.
-A notice will be sent home for BOTH parents to sign, and a copy will be kept for the year.
-This issue will be dealt with on a case by case basis.
+- Disrespect, whether verbal, written, physical, or in the form of destroying or taking another’s property will not be tolerated and will result in reprimand, parental contact, and possible suspension or expulsion.
+A referral will be made in JE.

-• Respect will extend to the property of both the co-op and the host facility.
-This facility is loaned to the UHC as a ministry partner and gift from the host facility.
-Any student, or any student that is part of a group, who disfigures church or co-op property or does any other physical damage to either will be required to pay for damages or items—this includes, but is not limited to writing on tables and desks, damaged walls, carpet, or equipment.
+- Respect will extend to the property of both the co-op and the host facility.
+This facility is loaned to the UHC as a ministry partner.
+Any student who disfigures or damages church or co-op property will at a minimum be required to pay for damages or items at the facility’s discretion.
+This includes, but is not limited to writing on tables and desks, damaging walls, carpet, or equipment.

 Consequences: